-In connection with the Permanent Council decision on the extension of the deployment of OSCE observers to two Russian checkpoints on the Russian-Ukrainian Border, the delegation of Ukraine would like to make the following interpretative statement under paragraph IV.1(A)6 of the Rules of Procedure of the Organization for Security and Co-operation in Europe.
+In connection with the Permanent Council decision on the extension of the deployment of OSCE observers to two Russian checkpoints on the Russian-Ukrainian border, the delegation of Ukraine would like to make the following interpretative statement under paragraph IV.1(A)6 of the Rules of Procedure of the Organization for Security and Co-operation in Europe.

-The delegation of Ukraine consistently reiterates the importance of having a substantial and broad OSCE monitoring on the Russian side of the Ukrainian-Russian border adjacent to certain areas of Donetsk and Luhansk oblasts of Ukraine.
+The delegation of Ukraine consistently reiterates the importance of having a substantial and broad OSCE monitoring on the Russian side of the Ukrainian-Russian border adjacent to certain areas of Donetsk and Luhansk regions of Ukraine, which is critical for sustainable de-escalation and peaceful resolution of the international armed conflict started by Russia and taking place on the sovereign territory of Ukraine.

-Having signed the Minsk Protocol of 5 September 2014, all signatories including the Russian Federation, undertook to ensure permanent monitoring of the Ukrainian-Russian State border and its verification by the OSCE with the formation of a security zone in the border areas of Ukraine and the Russian Federation.
+Having signed the Minsk Protocol of 5 September 2014, all signatories including the Russian Federation, undertook to ensure permanent monitoring of the Ukrainian-Russian State border and verification by the OSCE with the establishment of a security zone in the border areas of Ukraine and the Russian Federation.
 Until now, the permanent monitoring and verification by the OSCE have not been established and a security zone in the border areas of Ukraine and Russia has not been formed.
-Expanding the mandate of the OSCE observation mission in Russian border checkpoints 'Gukovo' and 'Donetsk' to all sections of the border adjacent to certain areas of Donetsk and Luhansk oblasts remain critical for sustainable de-escalation and peaceful resolution of the situation in the Donbas region of Ukraine and would be a significant practical measure in implementation of a specific provision of the Minsk agreements.
+Expanding the mandate of the OSCE Observer Mission at the Russian border checkpoints 'Gukovo' and 'Donetsk' to all sections of the border adjacent to certain areas of Donetsk and Luhansk regions remains critical for sustainable de-escalation and peaceful resolution of the situation in the Donbas region of Ukraine and would be a significant practical measure in implementing concrete provisions of the Minsk agreements.

-We deeply regret that the Russian Federation continues to strongly resist expansion of the mandate of the OSCE observation mission in Russian border checkpoints 'Gukovo' and 'Donetsk' to all sections of the border that is temporarily not under control of the Ukrainian authorities.
-Such persistent reluctance on the part of Russia can only be attributed to its unchanged intention to continue intervention in Ukraine's Donbas, including by sending heavy weapons, military equipment, regular troops, fighters and mercenaries, sponsoring the terrorist activities in the territory of Ukraine.
-We continue to urge Russia to immediately cease these internationally wrongful acts.
-We call upon the Russian Federation to demonstrate its commitment to the implementation of the Minsk agreements in good faith.
-We emphasize the urgent need for effective and comprehensive permanent monitoring by the OSCE and establishment of a security zone in border areas of Ukraine and Russia.
-The respective proposal for a decision has been submitted by Ukraine and enjoys support of the OSCE participating States, except Russia.
-The Russian position on this subject remains indicative of its failure to honour the undertaken commitments.
+We deeply regret that the Russian Federation continues to strongly resist expansion of the mandate of the OSCE Observer Mission at the Russian border checkpoints 'Gukovo' and 'Donetsk' to all sections of the border that is temporarily not under control of the Ukrainian authorities.
+Such persistent reluctance on the part of Russia can be attributed only to its unchanged intention to continue intervention in Ukraine's Donbas, including by sending heavy weapons, military equipment, regular troops, fighters and mercenaries, sponsoring the terrorist activities in the territory of Ukraine.
+We continue to urge Russia to cease immediately these internationally wrongful acts.